fbpx

 What Can You Do with a Master's in Exercise Physiology?Improved physical fitness can lead to improved health.
 Exercise can help control weight, prevent heart disease, improve sleep and even benefit mental health, according to the Mayo Clinic.
 Inspiring others to reap these crucial health benefits is done best with a scientific background and a thorough understanding of the way the human body functions.
 Exercise physiology careers pave a way to help others improve their health.

 Plus, business is booming for exercise physiologists.
-The projected job growth for these professionals is 13.2% over the next 10 years, according to Labor Insights by Burning Glass.
-The U.S. Bureau of Labor Statistics (BLS) also expects job growth for the field, predicting that the 19,800 exercise physiology careers that existed in 2019 in the U.S. will grow to 22,100 jobs by 2029, as healthcare providers focus on exercise and preventive care as a way of helping patients recover from diseases and improve their health.
+The projected job growth for these professionals is 9.5% over the next 10 years, according labor analytics provider Lightcast.
+The U.S. Bureau of Labor Statistics (BLS) also expects job growth for the field, predicting that the 16,500 exercise physiology careers that existed in 2022 in the U.S. will grow to 18,200 jobs by 2032, as healthcare providers focus on exercise and preventive care as a way of helping patients recover from diseases and improve their health.

 When you earn a master’s in exercise physiology, or a similar degree, such as a master’s in applied physiology and kinesiology, you can hold a career as an exercise physiologist, coach, personal trainer, sports scout or other position that helps people pursue a healthier life, whether they’re among the top tier of athletes, working their way off of the couch or spending time in rehabilitation.

 Many jobs in exercise physiology require at least a bachelor’s degree; and a master’s in exercise physiology may increase a graduate’s earning potential long-term.
-According to the job and labor database Burning Glass, a master’s in exercise physiology salary is 11% higher than a bachelor’s degree.
+According to the job and labor database Lightcast, a master’s in exercise physiology salary is 18.9% higher than a bachelor’s degree.

 What Is a Master’s in Exercise Physiology?